mhakby/Store-SinglePage/README.md

-# Store-SinglePage
+# Store-SinglePage||Bootsrap Project

-This is a single page website.
+This is a single page website that was created with HTML,CSS and Bootstrap.

 Preview :